EmoCtrl: Controllable Emotional Image Content Generation: Introduction

 Existing datasets like EmoSet~\cite{yang2023emoset} provide only emotion labels, hindering the joint control of content and emotion.
 Meanwhile, text-to-image models require detailed prompts, yet EmoSet provides only short emotion attributes.
 To overcome these issues, we build a new dataset featuring both content and emotion annotations, supplemented with affective prompts that bridge abstract emotions and expressive visual representations.
 To be specific, based on EmoSet and EmoEditSet~\cite{yang2025emoedit}, we enrich each image with detailed captions and extracted concepts using multimodal large language models (MLLMs)~\cite{bai2025qwen2} and LLMs.
 After data filtering and human verification, we obtain EmoSet+ and EmoEditSet+, where each image is annotated with both emotion and content labels, together with detailed affective prompts.

 In this work, we present EmoCtrl, a C-EICG framework that enhances emotional expression through two complementary modules: Textual Emotion Enhancement and Visual Emotion Enhancement.
 The former enriches affective semantics in text, while the latter reinforces emotional cues in visual domain.
 To mitigate the biased interpretation of emotion words in LLMs and SD, we assign a learnable token to each emotion category for each modality.
-Textual Emotion Enhancement integrates textual tokens with content descriptions via a LoRA-tuned LLM to produce emotion-aware prompts.
-Visual Emotion Enhancement incorporates visual tokens through cross-attention before SD, producing images that faithfully reflect the target emotion while preserving content.
+Textual Emotion Enhancement integrates textual emotion tokens with content descriptions via a LoRA-tuned LLM to produce emotion-aware prompts.
+Visual Emotion Enhancement injects visual emotion tokens into diffusion model through cross-attention to improve emotional fidelity while preserving content consistency.
+Furthermore, we introduce Emotion-driven Preference Optimization, which incorporates carefully designed emotion and polarity rewards alongside the general PickScore.
+This design enhances EmoCtrl not only at textual and visual levels, but also in its alignment with human preferences, thereby improving both emotion accuracy and intensity.

 We evaluate EmoCtrl on an inference set comprising 76 content descriptions paired with 8 target emotions.
 Across emotion fidelity, content alignment, and joint control, EmoCtrl mostly outperforms existing text-to-image and emotion-driven models.
 User study validates EmoCtrl’s strong alignment with human preference, while ablation study demonstrates the effectiveness of its key components.
 In addition, EmoCtrl extends to creative tasks, including stylized and multi-emotion C-EICG.